Dmitry-Borodkin/voidc/doc/tutorial.md

 Instead, it has a minimalist "starter language" and a set of "language development" tools.
 Then the language is *developed*, and this development is organized into so-called "levels".

-For the moment (Sep 2022) there are only three levels:
+For the moment (Jul 2023) there are only four levels:

-  - Level 0.0 - "starter language" and compiler API.
+  - Level 0.0 - "Starter Language" and compiler API.
-  - Level 0.1 - control flow, grammars, expressions and declarations/definitions.
+  - Level 0.1 - Control flow, grammars, expressions and declarations/definitions.
-  - Level 0.2 - ...
+  - Level 0.2 - "C on steroids"...
+  - Level 0.3 - Kinda, objects...

 Let's take a look of them closer.